XBraid/xbraid/docs/README.md

          $ doxygen -w latex header.tex footer.tex doxygen.sty doxy.conf

-   The .conf file must then be changed to use the new header file and to copy the local_doxygen.sty file to the latex directory.
+   If this is done, then the .conf file must be changed to use the new header file and to copy the local_doxygen.sty file to the latex directory.